Neutrino magnetic moment in the doublet-singlet Leptoquark model: Constraints on the parameter space of the scalar LQ model

-We perform a scan of the couplings $\{y^{L,R}_{22},y^{L,R}_{32}\}$ and select the points that remain consistent with the constraints from $(g-2)_\mu$.
-The allowed points are illustrated in Fig~\ref{fig:space_muon} for three different scenarios based on the relative sign of the coupling products Re($y^L_{32}y^{R*}_ {32}$) and Re($y^L_{22}y^{R*}_{22}$).
-We note that while the previous discrepancy $\Delta a_\mu$ has been resolved (indicating alignment between experimental and theoretical results), there remains a region where the LQ coupling products can be of the order of $\mathcal{O}(1)$.
-These large values are most favorable in scenarios where the coupling products have opposite signs, allowing for partial contributions to cancel each other out and thus facilitating larger permissible values.

 With the allowed values for the $(g-2)_\mu$ process, we then impose the experimental constraint from the decay $\tau\to \mu\gamma$ to restrict the couplings $y^{L,R}_{33}$.
-In Fig.~\ref{fig:space_tau} we display the allowed parameter space for the triple LQ coupling products $y^L_{33}y^{L*}_{32}y^{L*}_{22}$ and $y^R_{33}y^{R}_{32}y^{R*}_{22}$ in scenarios analogous to the muon magnetic moment analysis.
-The scenario where $y^L_{33}y^{L*}_{32}y^{L*}_{22}<0$ and $y^R_{33}y^{R*}_{32}y^{R*}_{22}>0$ is slightly less constrained than the scenario where all the LQ couplings are positive.
-The top (bottom) panels depict results for a LQ mass of 1500 GeV (2000 GeV).
-Generally, as the LQ mass increases to 2000 GeV, the allowed values can be slightly relaxed.
+In Fig.~\ref{fig:space_tau} we display the allowed parameter space for the triple LQ coupling products $y^L_{33}y^{L}_{32}y^{L}_{22}$ and $y^R_{33}y^{R}_{32}y^{R}_{22}$ in scenarios analogous to the muon magnetic moment analysis.
+Also, we have considered that only the real parts of the coupling constants are non-zero.
+The scenario where $y^L_{33}y^{L}_{32}y^{L}_{22}<0$ and $y^R_{33}y^{R}_{32}y^{R}_{22}>0$ is slightly less constrained than the scenario where all the LQ couplings are positive.
+The top (bottom) panels depict results for a LQ mass of 1.5 TeV (2 TeV).
+Generally, as the LQ mass increases to 2 TeV, the allowed values can be slightly relaxed.
 This behavior is expected because the loop functions in Eqs.~\eqref{eq:muAMM} and \eqref{eq:Taudecay} are suppressed as soon as the LQ mass increases, so large values for the Yukawa couplings are needed to explain the experimental constraints.